 “As I have said from the start, the university’s interest has never been in preventing access to those who make conscientious decisions to use contraceptives,” Jenkins said according to CNN.
 “Our interest, rather, has been to avoid being compelled by the federal government to be the agent in their provision.”

-But, whatever the school’s motivations, in an interview with Elite Daily, Shiraef said she brought on the lawsuit because she’d had enough.
+In an interview with Elite Daily, Shiraef said she brought on the lawsuit because she’d had enough.

 “As women, we reach a breaking point at which point we realize some other entity [like a university] really does care about what we do with our bodies in a deeply intrusive way,” Shiraef said. “[Birth control is] important, intimately, to me, to my career; it’s important so I can work equitably to my male colleagues towards my degree.”